ZixuanWu1/FLOW-MR/README.md

-# MrMediation
+# FLOW-MR

-This is the R package for MrMediation, a Bayesian framework for Mendelian Randomization in the mediation setting.
+This is the R package for FLOW-MR, a Bayesian framework for Mendelian Randomization in the mediation setting.

 ## Installation